hantsy/jakartaee10-sandbox/docs/rest.md

 }
 ```

-You have to create an empty CDI *bean.xml*, put it into *src/main/resources/META-INFO*.
+Although CDI *beans.xml* is optional in Jakarta EE environment.
+To run start SeBootstrap instance in a Java SE environment, you have to create an empty CDI *beans.xml*, put it into *src/main/resources/META-INFO*.

 ```xml
 <beans xmlns="https://jakarta.ee/xml/ns/jakartaee"